ucb-stat133/stat133-fall-2017/labs/lab02-vector-basics.md

     ## [1] 5 7

-Logical subsetting occurs when the vector of indices that pass inside the brackets is a logical vector.
+Logical subsetting occurs when the vector of indices that you pass inside the brackets is a logical vector.

 To do logical subsetting, the vector that you put inside the brackets, should match the length of the manipulated vector.
 If you pass a shorter vector inside brackets, R will apply its recycling rules.